 Information for waitlisted candidates

 If you have been invited to join our waitlist with or without an interview, it means that you show potential as an applicant but may have one or more areas in which you can strengthen your candidacy.
 While a visit to campus can be very helpful in understanding the culture and community here at Johnson, it does not have a direct impact on your candidacy.
-If you voluntarily choose to visit us on campus, we encourage you to make the most of your experience by reaching out to current students and clubs that you are interested in or attending a class, information session, or Coffee and Convos session with our current students.
+If you voluntarily choose to visit us on campus, we encourage you to make the most of your experience by reaching out to current students and clubs that you are interested in or attending a class or Coffee and Convos session with our current students.

 We reserve our admissions interviews for candidates invited to complete this step in the admissions process.
 Candidates may be invited to join Johnson’s waitlist without an interview or after their interview takes place.
 Due to the volume of requests that we receive throughout the admissions cycle, we are not able to provide individual feedback sessions for waitlisted candidates.